jbe456/arch-tips/install-arch-linux.md

     >
     > \- Wikipedia

-- Format the partitions:
+- Format the partitions with `mkfs.vfat` for the EFI partition, `mkswap` for the swap partition and `mkfs.ext4` for the root partition.
+See [mkfs](https://linux.die.net/man/8/mkfs)

   ```console
   > mkfs.vfat /dev/sdXX
   > mkfs.ext4 /dev/sdXY
   ```

--    with `mkfs.vfat` for the EFI partition, `mkswap` for the swap partition and `mkfs.ext4` for the root partition.
-See [mkfs](https://linux.die.net/man/8/mkfs)

 The created Linux root partition file system type will be [ext4](https://en.wikipedia.org/wiki/Ext4) (Fourth Extended Filesystem): it is the most commonly used file system on Linux distributions.
 There exists [many more](https://wiki.archlinux.org/index.php/File_systems).